vuhung16au/awesome-compose/wordpress-mariadb-redis/README.md

 - Fixed entrypoint script in `Dockerfile.wordpress` with proper newline handling using `echo -e`
 - Optimized Apache and PHP-FPM configuration for better performance
-- Used Alpine as base image to reduce overall size
+- Used Alpine as base image with PHP 8.2 to reduce overall size
 - Installed PHP Redis extension for object caching
 - Included Redis Object Cache plugin for WordPress